natewatson999/httpx/README.md

 * key : this is the private key used for dealing with https requests.
 REQUIRED.
 * cert : this is the certificate used for dealing with https requests.
 REQUIRED.
 * httpPort : the port for http traffic.
 Default: 80.
-* httpsPort : the port for https traffic. defualt: 443.
+* httpsPort : the port for https traffic. default: 443.
 * address : the address to listen to. default: "::", meaning everything from IPv4 and IPv6.

 ### httpx.createServer.listen